Retained Earnings Adjustment on Schedule M-2

 Section 1031 Exchanges with Zero Gain Does a Section 1031 exchange with zero recognized gain create a cash impact to the borrower?
 Section 1031 exchanges, also referred to as like-kind exchanges, can result in massive tax savings for your borrowers.
 This is very popular and something you’ll often see for borrowers with real estate investments, […]

-Section 179 Expense From Flow-Through
+Section 179 Expense From Flow-Through Entities

-Section 179 Expense From Flow-Through Is This Real Depreciation?
+Section 179 Expense From Flow-Through Entities Is This Real Depreciation?
 An experienced lender called into the Bukers Hotline this month with a question about Section 179 expense and the Schedule E. Here’s the situation: Schedule E, page 2, column j shows “Section 179 expense deduction from Form 4562” of $20,000.
-The lender understands that Section 179 […]
+The lender understands that […]

 Capital Loss Carryovers – Are They Cash Flow?